fbpx

 How is your credit score affected after you pay off your mortgage?

-Shortly after clearing your mortgage, your credit report will update, but they’ll likely not be a dramatic increase in your credit score.
+Shortly after clearing your mortgage, your credit report will update, but there’ll likely not be a dramatic increase in your credit score.

 Over the years, your payment history and amount owed have already been factored into your credit score.
 Every situation is different, and debt is only one factor that affects your credit score.